 Lawyers today face steep competition, increased regulation and an ever-changing technological landscape.
 The smartest firms understand the need to evolve to remain profitable.
-As a result, a growing number of lawyers are exploring the opportunity of owning their own Private Insurance Company.
+As a result, a growing number of lawyers are exploring the opportunity of Private Insurance.

 Enterprise Risk Management